 - Combine reserved braising liquid and broth in a medium saucepan and bring to a boil.
 Remove from heat.

-- Fill a tamale steamer with water just until it reaches the rack where the tamales will sit.
+- To Assemble: Fill a tamales steamer with water just until it reaches the rack where the tamales will sit.
 Use a few of the small or ripped soaked corn husks to line the rack.
 Cover and bring to a boil over medium-high heat.
 Once boiling, turn heat to medium and keep covered.

 - Dry a soaked corn husk with a clean kitchen towel.
 Hold the corn husk with the wide end toward you.
 Using a large spoon or tamale spreader, evenly spread about ½ cup masa from the middle of the husk down leaving about ½-inch border on the sides.